 Why would the President of the United States go out of his way to ensure that one particular candidate did not carry the Republican banner?

-First and foremost was the fact that Blankenship is a convicted felon who was found guilty of violating federal mining safety standards that led to the death of 29 coal miners.
-He used what many would call racial epithets on the campaign trail including “negro” and “wealthy chinaperson”.
+First and foremost was the fact that Blankenship was charged with felonies and found complicit of violating federal mining safety standards that led to the death of 29 coal miners.
+He also used what many would call racial epithets on the campaign trail including “negro” and “wealthy chinaperson”.
 Last but not least, he referred to Senate Majority Leader Mitch McConnell as “cocaine Mitch”.

 All that considered and the intervention was no surprise nor was Trump Jr.’s similar request to West Virginia voters last week:

 I hate to lose.
 So I’m gonna go out on a limb here and ask the people of West Virginia to make a wise decision and reject Blankenship!

 — Donald Trump Jr. (@DonaldJTrumpJr) May 3, 2018